 This app is a tool to measure sound (noise) level around you.
-It is using your built-in microphone.
-It should be called as a SPL(sound pressure level) meter, that is not related to frequencies like dB(A) and dB(C).
+It is using your embedded microphone.
+It should be called as a SPL(sound pressure level) meter, that is not related to frequency like dB(A) and dB(C).

 ※ How to use